tobsirl/CompTIA-Linux-/README.md

 _Mount Point_

 An access point that is typically an empty directory where a file system is loaded or mounted to make it accessible to users.

+#### Commands

+_mount_
+Loads a file system to a specified directory to make it accessible to users and applications.